Undergraduate International Student FAQs

 6.0 or lower

-Note: When completing the information for the TOEFL score report, please include RIT's institutional code of 2760 so that your scores arrive at RIT's Admissions Office.
+Note: When completing the information for score reports to be sent, please include RIT's institutional code of 2760 so that your scores arrive at RIT's Admissions Office.

 TOEFL/PTE Academic/IELTS is not required for applicants from the following countries: